yeged/Javascript/README.md

 WIth immutable entities, you can see the changes that happen to these objects as a chain of events.
 This is because the variables have new references which are easier to track compared to existing variables.

-Immutable tipler, mutable tiplerden daha performanslıdır.
-Yani daha hızlı çalışırlar. Çünkü önceki değer ile ilgili bir kontrol yapmaz ve veriyi direk ram’de bulduğu boş alana yazar.
-Performans kaygınız olduğunda bu tür durumları dikkate alarak uygulamanızda iyileştirmeler yapabilirsiniz
+Immutable tipler, mutable tiplerden daha performanslıdır. Çünkü değişkenlerin mevcut değişkenlere kıyasla izlemesi daha kolay yeni referanslara sahiptir.

 **Mutable**